maheshgudi/moviedb/README.md

 1. Install docker and kubectl.

 2. Install minikube <https://kubernetes.io/docs/tasks/tools/install-minikube/>.
 This requires you to also install a hypervisor.
-I went ahead with kvm2.
+I went ahead with kvm-qemu.
+This requires Intel Virtualisation to be enabled from BIOS.

+3. Start minikube with `minikube start`

-3. Run `kubectl apply -f k8s-configs`
+4. Run `kubectl apply -f k8s-configs`

 # Installation